npm/npm/doc/misc/npm-config.md

 executables.

 Set to false to have it not do this.
-This can be used to work around the fact that some file systems don't support symlinks, even on ostensibly Unix systems.
+This can be used to work around the fact that some file systems don’t support symlinks, even on ostensibly Unix systems.

 ### browser